ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     ![Add button on Backup page](images/g039/pve_dc_backup_add_button.webp "Add button on Backup page")

-4. You will get a new window where you can schedule a backup job:
+4. You get into a new window where you can schedule a backup job:

     ![General tab in Create backup job window](images/g039/pve_dc_backup_add_bkp_job_gen_tab_clean.webp "General tab in Create backup job window")

     This window has several tabs, and you start in the `General` one by default.
 This tab gives you the parameters to configure how the backup job's is executed:

     - `Node`: default is `All`.\
       In a Proxmox VE cluster environment, with several nodes available, you would be able to choose on which node to run the backup job.
-Although I haven't seen this explained in the official Proxmox VE documentation, probably, when you choose a node, the list of VMs (and containers if you're also using those) shown in this window will change to show only those running in that PVE node.
+Although this is not explained in the official Proxmox VE documentation, when you choose a node, the list of VMs (and containers if you're also using those) shown in this window will change to list only those running in that PVE node.
 Also, the documentation doesn't tell if its possible to choose more than one node at the same time.

     - `Storage`: default is the first backup storage available in the PVE system.\
       Specifies where to store the backups generated by the job.
 In this guide there is only one backup storage enabled, the `hddusb_bkpvzdumps`, so that is the one being offered by default.